codergirl-al/codergirl-al/README.md

 ### ✨ Hobbies
 - 🏃‍♀️ Running
 - 📚 Reading books
-- 🌎 Learning foreign languages
+- 🌎 Learning foreign languages (English, German, French, Albanian)

 <!--
 **codergirl-al/codergirl-al** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.